-Businesses and governments have dealt with unauthorised cyber threats such as ransomware, data breaches, Distributed Denial of Service attacks and malware intrusions for over two decades.
+Businesses and governments have dealt with unauthorised cyber threats such as ransomware, data breaches, Distributed Denial of Service (DDoS) attacks, and malware intrusions.
 These attacks target systems and infrastructure, often breaching security without the victim's knowledge or consent.
 In 2023, the average cost of a data breach in SEA rose to US\$3.05 million, and cyber extortion incidents increased by 42 percent across the region.
-Attacks on critical infrastructure are also a cause for concern, with a recent example being the targeting of Singapore's critical infrastructure by Advanced Persistent Threat (APT) actor UNC3886.4
+Attacks on critical infrastructure are also a cause for concern, with a recent example being the targeting of Singapore's critical infrastructure by advanced persistent threat (APT) actor UNC3886.4